Shawne Merriman Reveals Jerry Jones and the Dallas Cowboys Betrayed Him on Draft Day: ‘You Could Hear a Pin Drop’

 But it’s not always smooth.
 Now-retired linebacker Shawne Merriman detailed an interesting story about how Dallas almost drafted him in 2005.

-Shawne Merriman says the Cowboys promised to draft him
+Shawne Merriman says the Dallas Cowboys promised to draft him

-Shawne Merriman earned a three-star rating from 247 Sports after starring at Frederick Douglass High School in Upper Marlboro, Maryland.
+Shawne Merriman earned a 3-star rating from 247 Sports after starring at Frederick Douglass High School in Upper Marlboro, Maryland.

-Merriman landed a scholarship offer from the University of Maryland and committed to play college football for the Terps.
-After enjoying a productive college career, the outside linebacker flew up draft boards.
+Merriman landed a scholarship offer from the University of Maryland and committed to play college football for the Terrapins.
+After a productive college career, the outside linebacker flew up draft boards.

-Merriman was a guest on Catchin’ Fades with Aqib Talib.
-He detailed a story about how the Dallas Cowboys betrayed him before the 2005 NFL Draft.
+Merriman was a guest on Catchin’ Fades with Aqib Talib in 2021 and detailed a story about how the Dallas Cowboys betrayed him before the 2005 NFL Draft.

-After the meeting, Merriman thought it was basically a done deal.
-The draft rolled around, and the Cowboys seemed to have a change of heart.
+After the meeting, Merriman thought his Dallas future was basically a done deal.
+However, the draft rolled around, and the Cowboys seemed to have a change of heart.

-The San Diego Chargers selected Shawne Merriman with the No. 12 pick.
-However, Dallas passing over him for DeMarcus Ware motivated him for the rest of his career.
+The San Diego Chargers selected Shawne Merriman with the No. 12 pick, and Dallas passing on him motivated him for the rest of his career.